Last Updated on March 16, 2022 by

 Set Play

 It is a team tactic to help score more points.
-Set plays are normally practiced before the game (set play includes free hits, long corners, short corners).
+Set plays are normally practiced before the game (set play includes free hits, long corners, and short corners).

 FAQs